What is active wetting?: Active wetting

 \section{Active wetting}

 Having discussed equilibrium, relaxational, driven and reactive wetting we now turn to \textit{active wetting}.
 However, instead of starting with a definition, we first briefly review a selection of recent works that use the notion to describe certain observed phenomena.
 Afterwards we offer a tentative definition (again with some caveats).
-For a more extensive review on the statics and dynamics of active wetting see Ref.~\cite{PaMu2025arcmp}.

-To our knowledge, the first work \footnote{Excluding mentions of \enquote{surface active wetting} in the context of surface active agents (surfactants).} that uses the term ``active wetting'' is Ref.~\cite{JKPR2013epje}.
+To our knowledge, the first work \footnote{Excluding mentions of \enquote{surface active wetting} in the context of SURFace ACTive AgeNTS (surfactants).} that uses the term ``active wetting'' is Ref.~\cite{JKPR2013epje}.
 There, the actin cortex underlying the cell membrane of animal cells is discussed as an active wetting layer, i.e., a thin film of large uniform actin density that wets a substrate (the cell membrane) and whose thickness is determined by the balance of the rates of continuous actin fiber polymerization at the substrate and of fiber depolymerization in the film, see Fig.~\ref{fig:sketch-active}~(a).
 The contractile active stress, that results from corresponding chemical activity of molecular motors, in turn results in a nonmonotonic dependence of the effective osmotic pressure on actin concentration.
-The resulting effective thermodynamic instability yields a high-density wetting layer phase-separated from the low-density bulk of the cell.
-The emergence of the layer at a critical strength of activity may be seen as a nonequilibrium analog of a (pre)wetting transition as mentioned above in section~\ref{sec:equi}.
+The resulting effective thermodynamic instability yields a high-density wetting layer phase -- separated from the low-density bulk of the cell.
+The emergence of the layer at a critical strength of activity may be seen as a nonequilibrium analog of a (pre)wetting transition as mentioned in section~\ref{sec:equi}.
 Instabilities of a membrane substrate coupled to such an actin cortex are also considered, but without explicit mention of a wetting layer \cite{MSRR2014prl}.
 For the wider context of active gel theory, see \cite{MJRL2013rmp,BFMR2022prx}.